 Honey Flavor Wheel

 Just as wine and coffee have their flavor wheels, honey has an incredible range of tasting notes.
-Click any segment to explore which honey varieties match that flavor profile.
+Explore 6 flavor families, 25 subcategories, and dozens of varieties.
+Learn about the health benefits of raw honey, or find the right variety for you.

 Select a Flavor